TheMonk2121/ai-dev-tasks/000_core/000_backlog.md

 ## Purpose

-[Describe the purpose and scope of this document]
+Describe the purpose and scope of this document.

 ## Usage

-[Describe how to use this document or system]
+Describe how to use this document or system.

 <!-- README_AUTOFIX_END -->